-In September of 2020, by which time New Mexicans were contracting approximately 5-10 times the number of cases of Covid-19 per day than they they had been at the time of the March suspension of prescribed burning, the Forest Service announced that they were taking a “carefully considered look” at burning again.
-A number of local area residents sent emails requesting that burning not be done in order to protect public health during the pandemic.
-The Forest Service went ahead with burns in the fall anyway.
+In September of 2020, by which time New Mexicans were contracting approximately 5-10 times the number of cases of Covid-19 per day than they they had been at the time of the March suspension of burning, the Santa Fe National Forest announced that they were taking a “carefully considered look” at burning again.
+A number of local area residents sent emails requesting that burning not be done in order to protect public health during the pandemic, but burns proceeded in the fall of 2020 anyway.

-On January 7, 2021, with Covid at least four times more prevalent in New Mexico than it had been at the time of the September announcement, the Forest Service announced imminent pile burning in Pacheco Canyon.
-By January 12, the the air in the Santa Fe area was full of smoke from these burns.
-The smoke was intense enough that it was not even always possible to keep it from coming into houses with windows shut tight.
+On January 7, 2021, with Covid at least four times more prevalent in New Mexico than it had been at the time of the September announcement, the Santa Fe National Forest announced imminent pile burning in Pacheco Canyon.
+By January 12, the air in areas of Santa Fe was thick with burn smoke; some could not prevent the smoke from entering their homes and making them ill.

-At no time has the Forest Service explained why they have apparently concluded that the level of public health risk from burning during the pandemic is now acceptable, even though cases of Covid in New Mexico have soared.
+At no time has the Santa Fe National Forest explained why they concluded that the level of public health risk from burning during the pandemic became acceptable to them after their cessation of burning in March 2020.

 For more information on the health effects of prescribed burn smoke, please read Prescribed burn smoke and our health.